YiyuanLinXX/SAM-CLIP/README.md

 Our framework is developed on top of the [finetuneSAM](https://github.com/mazurowski-lab/finetune-SAM) codebase, with major modifications to support:

 - Multi-modal input
-- CLIP-based image and/or text embeddings
+- CLIP-based image and text embeddings
 - Unified backbone with parameter-efficient finetuning
 - Specialized datasets in high-throughput plant phenotyping